The Twelve Dancing Princesses: Synopsis

+The twelve princesses happily dance until three in the morning when their shoes are worn out and they must leave.
+When the twelve princes row the twelve princesses back across the lake, the soldier sits by the eldest.
+When they reach the top of the secret staircase, the soldier runs ahead of the twelve princesses and lies back in his bed, snoring to trick them into thinking that their secret remains safe.

-The twelve princesses happily dance all night until their shoes are worn through and they are obliged to leave.
-The strange adventure continues on the second and third nights, and everything happens just as before, except that on the third night the soldier carries away a golden cup as a token of where he has been.
-When it comes time for him to declare the princesses' secret, he goes before the king with the three branches and the golden cup, and tells the king about all he has seen.
+The soldier does not tell the king of his discovery right away, and follows and spies on the twelve princesses on the second and third nights, with everything happening just as before, except that on the third night, the soldier carries away a cup as a fourth token of where he has been.
+When the time comes for him to declare the princesses' secret, the soldier presents before the king the three twigs and the cup, and tells the king about all he has seen.
 The princesses know that there is no use in denying the truth, and confess.
-The soldier chooses the eldest princess as his bride for he is not a very young man, and is made the King's heir.
-The twelve princes are put under a curse for as many nights as they danced with the princesses.
+The soldier chooses the eldest princess as his bride for he is no longer a young man, and is made the king's heir.

+The twelve princes are cursed for as many nights as they have danced with the twelve princesses.

 Background

 The Brothers Grimm learned the tale from their friends, the Haxthausens, who had heard the tale in Münster.
 Other versions were known in Hesse and Paderborn.
 In the Hesse version, only one princess is believed to be responsible for wearing out a dozen shoes every night until a young shoemaker's apprentice discovers that she is joined by eleven other princesses in the revels.
 The spell is broken, and the apprentice marries the princess.
 In the Paderborn version, it is three princesses who dance nightly in a palace escorted by three giants.
 This version introduces the ruse of the soldier disposing of the drugged wine and pretending to be asleep.

 Victorian editors disliked the "do or die" aspect imposed upon those willing to discover the Princesses' whereabouts, and found ways to avoid it.
 The candidates who failed simply vanished without explanation instead of being sent to their deaths.
 Andrew Lang's version has the questing princes vanish and it is revealed they have been enchanted and trapped in the underground world.
 The hero of Lang's version is a cowherd named Michael, who marries the youngest princess, Lina, not the eldest.
 Her sisters each marry one of the contestants once they are freed from the enchantment.

 The garden of trees with gold, silver, and diamond leaves recalls a similar garden in the Sumerian epic of Gilgamesh.

 The Princesses in the Grimms' version are often portrayed as somewhat malicious characters, showing no remorse for lying to their father, and repeatedly giving their suitors drugged wine to ensure that their mystery remains unsolved, despite knowing that those who fail are put to death in some versions of the story.